mikependon/RepoDB.NET/pages/features/tracing.md

 }
 ```

-Then implement it in the trace class.
+Then, implement it in the trace class.

 ```csharp
 public class NorthwindTrace : INorthwindTrace